BLOG

 As one of the most sought-after Salesforce products for digital marketers, Marketing Cloud enables a 360-degree view of every customer, improves campaign performance, and increases ROI.

-Marketing Cloud offers enterprise-level email services, marketing automation, digital advertising, data management, and analytics, as well as a range of add-ons including Pardot, Email Studio, and Journey Builder.
+Marketing Cloud offers enterprise-level email services, marketing automation, digital advertising, data management, and analytics, as well as a range of add-ons including Marketing Cloud Account Engagement (formerly Pardot), Email Studio, and Journey Builder.

 Service Cloud helps businesses personalize their support, get visibility into every customer interaction from the first click-through to the most recent purchase, and drives revenue and upsell through the power of AI.